Climate change and infectious diseases: Tick borne disease

 Tick-borne disease, which affect humans and other animals, are caused by infectious agents transmitted by tick bites.
+Diseases spread by ticks include tick-borne encephalitis, Lyme disease, anaplasmosis, babesiosis, ehrlichiosis and spotted fever rickettsiosis.

+Climate, especially temperature and precipitation, affects the life-cycle, population size and geographic range of ticks.
 A high humidity of greater than 85% is ideal for a tick to start and finish its life cycle.
-Temperature and vapor play a significant role in determining the range for tick population.
-More specifically, higher maximum temperatures play the most influential role in sustaining tick populations.
+Higher maximum temperatures play the most influential role in sustaining tick populations.
 Tick life cycles span multiple seasons as they mature from larva to nymph to adult, and infection and spread of diseases such as Lyme disease can happen across the multiple stages and different species of animal hosts.

 The expansion of tick populations is concurrent with global climate change.
-Species distribution models of recent years indicate that the deer tick (Ixodes scapularis) is pushing its distribution to higher latitudes of the Northeastern United States and Canada, as well as pushing and maintaining populations in the South Central and Northern Midwest regions of the United States.
+Species distribution models of recent years indicate that the deer tick (Ixodes scapularis) is pushing its distribution to higher latitudes in Europe, Canada and Northeastern United States, and pushing and maintaining populations in the South Central and Northern Midwest regions of the United States.
 Climate models project further expansion of tick habit north into Canada as progressing Northwest from the Northeastern United States.
 Additionally, however, tick populations are expected to retreat from the Southeastern coast of the U.S., but this has not yet been observed.
 It's estimated that coinciding with this expansion, increased average temperatures may double tick populations by 2020 as well as bring an earlier start to the tick exposure season.
+In Europe, expansion of tick-borne diseases to the north due to climate change has already been observed, especially for Lyme disease and tick-borne encephalitis.

 Leishmaniasis

-Leishmaniasis is a neglected tropical disease, caused by parasites of the genus Leishmania and transmitted by sandflies.
+Leishmaniasis is a neglected tropical disease, caused by parasites of the genus Leishmania and primarily transmitted by Phelbotomus sand flies.
 It is distributed mostly in tropical and subtropical regions around the world, wherever the sand flies and suitable animal hosts are present.
 Around 12 million people around the world are living with leishmaniasis.
 Risk factors that increase the spread of this disease include poverty, urbanization, deforestation, and climate change.

 As in other vector-borne diseases, one of the reasons climate changes can affect the incidence of leishmaniasis is the susceptibility of the sandfly vectors to changes in temperature, rainfall and humidity.
 These conditions alter their range of distribution and seasonality.
-For example, climate change could increase the suitable conditions for Phlebotomus fly species in Central Europe and Lutzomyia longipalpis in the Amazon Basin.
+For example, climate change could increase the suitable conditions for Phlebotomus sandfly species in Central Europe and Lutzomyia longipalpis in the Amazon Basin.
 Parasite development inside the sand for some species of Leishmania can also be affected by temperature changes.